Education: Policy and Practice FdA

 It may also be of interest if you are employed in a wider learning support/education role.

-- expanding your knowledge and skills to enhance your career
+Expand your knowledge and skills to enhance your educational support practice.

-- extending your transferable skills to support your career development
+Extend your transferable skills to support your career development.

 What you’ll study